 ‘How many children are accused of witchcraft?’

-Much of this abuse remains hidden.
 In many of the countries where child witchcraft accusations occur, agencies such as the police and the judicial systems operate poorly, so abuse against children is rarely reported and documented.
-There is also very little good quality research on the scale of the problem.
-As Mitch noted in his guest post, there is an urgent need to gather robust information on just how many children (and others) around the world are abused as a result of witchcraft accusations.
+There is also very little good quality research on the scale of the problem, despite the urgent need to gather robust information on just how many children around the world are abused as a result of witchcraft accusations.
 As a result, gaining a broader and deeper understanding of this complex humanitarian problem and bringing it to the public domain, remains a challenge

-It horrifies me that so many children can be accused of witchcraft and suffer such terrible abuse as a result, and nothing is done.
-No-one is brought to justice for what they have done to these children, and no-one helps the children to put their lives back together.
+It is horrifying that so many children can be accused of witchcraft and suffer such terrible abuse as a result, and their perpetrators remain at large with no-one is brought to justice for what they have done to these children.

 Some children literally vanish – they are killed and buried, or taken into the bush and abandoned to their fate.
 Other ‘vanish’ onto the streets, where they are vulnerable to further abuse such as gang violence, drugs and trafficking.